Can Joseph Boyden make amends with First Nations?

 Drew Hayden Taylor is an award-winning playwright and author who lives on the Curve Lake First Nation in Central Ontario.

-Last Thursday I was in Mazatlan, Mexico, giving a lecture on native theatre in Canada.
+On Tuesday, I was in Mazatlan, Mexico, giving a lecture on native theatre in Canada.
 After speaking, I opened the floor up for questions.
 Down front, an older non-native man put up his hand immediately and asked, “I was wondering what your opinion on the whole Joseph Boyden controversy was?”
 I was two countries away from the hullabaloo’s epicentre and people here were talking about it.
 I told the man it was a complex issue.
 One I had split feelings about.

 The next day Mr. Boyden gave his apology, his explanation, his mea culpa.
 In it, he admitted making mistakes.
 Also, he felt the need to listen more, and walk a more humble path.
 In truth, that is most of us.